Frequently Asked Questions

 You will also need to match the Voltage of the tape with the Voltage of the power supply, it will be either 12v or 24v.

-A.) There are several ways you can connect your LED Tape light to a power supply.
-Most of our Standard range power supplies include a Male DC connection on one end, to connect this to your tape you can use a U2.1FEM which converts the wires into a Female DC connection.
-You can also use one of our AXIS-8C cables which integrate a Female DC plug.
+There are several ways you can connect your LED Tape light to a power supply.
+Most of our Standard range power supplies include a Male DC connection on one end, to connect this to your LED tape you can use a U2.1FEM which converts the wires connected to an LED strip light into a Female DC connection.
+You can also use one of our AXIS-8C cables which connects directly onto your LED tape and integrates a Female DC plug.

 Most of our premium power supplies feature Terminal connections.
 These can be unscrewed and the wires can be directly connected.
-The red wire is positive and the black negative.
+The red wire is positive and the black wire is negative.